YouKenChaw/DiaCBT/README.md

 >
 > **Paper:** https://arxiv.org/pdf/2509.02999 (will be updated once accepted)

+#### 📝 Abstract

+DiaCBT is a novel multi-session dialogue corpus specifically designed for **Cognitive Behavioral Therapy (CBT)** applications.
+Each dialogue is guided by **Cognitive Conceptualization Diagrams (CCDs)**, which provide structured cognitive formulations to support therapeutic processes.
+The corpus includes annotated dialogues spanning multiple sessions, making it suitable for research in mental health dialogue systems, therapeutic response generation, and cognitive modeling.

+#### 🗂️ Repository Structure

 #### 📊 Data Access

 Note: This is a sensitive mental health dataset.